 Considerations When Creating a Three-Year-Old Schedule

-It is also important to keep a few things in mind when putting together a daily schedule for a 3-year-old.
-As some of the following factors may impact your schedule’s time blocks, activities, and daily flow.
+It is also important to remember a few things when putting together a daily schedule for a 3-year-old.
+Some of the following factors may impact your schedule’s time blocks, activities, and daily flow.

 Consider the following things as you sit down to craft your 3-year-old schedule: